Global String Intensive

 Learn from some of the world’s leading string virtuosos and educators.
 Under the direction of David Wallace, chair of Berklee’s String Department, you’ll explore in-depth a wide variety of string styles, including folk, jazz, bluegrass, classical, old-time, and Celtic.
-Expand your musical horizons and discover new performance possibilities as a string player.
+Master your technique on violin, viola, cello, mandolin, harp, banjo, and more.
 You’ll study with instructors in small class settings and explore new musical styles and techniques under expert guidance.

 |Program length:||Five days|

 |Program dates:||Monday, June 27, 2016 - Friday, July 1, 2016|

 |Housing: Move in starting: Move out by:||$820 Sunday, June 26, 2016, at 3:00 p.m.
 Friday, July 1, 2016, at 7:00 p.m.|

 *Nonrefundable and nontransferable